Work at CBC/Radio-Canada

 We are looking for a candidate with the following:

 If this sounds interesting, please click on ''Apply online''.
-We thank all applicants for their interest, but only candidates selected will be contacted.
+We thank all applicants for their interest, but only candidates selected for an interview will be contacted.

 CBC/Radio-Canada is committed to being a leader in reflecting our country’s diversity.
 That’s because we can only create and tell the stories that connect Canadians, by having a workforce that mirrors the ever-changing makeup of our country.
 That’s why we, as an employer, value equal opportunity and nurture an inclusive workplace where our individual differences are not only recognized and valued, but also extend to and pervade all the services we provide as Canada’s public broadcaster.
 For more information, visit the Diversity and Inclusion section of our website.
 If you have accommodation needs at this stage of the recruitment process, please inform us as soon as possible by sending an e-mail to firstname.lastname@example.org.